see all...Viewing 3 out of 6 projects

 Phillip McVean Designs, Dallas, TX, US, Assistant Designer, Carpenter

-- Apprentice in upholstery, assist with set design, photo-shoots, and storefront displays
+• Assisted with upholstery, set design, and execution of storefront displays

-Clemson University Digital Design Shop, New Orleans, LA, US, Construction Intern
+Clemson University Digital Design Shop, New Orleans, LA, US, Intern

 Clemson University, Clemson, SC, US, BArch, Architecture